 The Participant is responsible for reporting and paying any personal income tax, surtax (if applicable), and additional social taxes when he or she files his or her personal tax return.
-The Participant also is responsible for reporting and paying wealth tax (if applicable) when he or she files his or her wealth tax return, if applicable.

 French residents must declare any foreign bank, investment and brokerage accounts opened, used or closed during the applicable fiscal year to the French tax authorities, together with their personal tax return.
 In addition, French residents must declare the value of any cash or securities that are brought to France without the use of a financial institution to the French customs and excise authorities, if the value exceeds a certain threshold.